Isrofilov/ShlinkTelegramBot/README.md

 ShlinkTelegramBot is a Telegram bot that provides a convenient way to shorten URLs right within your Telegram chat.
 Send a long URL and receive a shortened version in seconds.

-## Getting Started

-To use ShlinkTelegramBot, you need to run it as a service, which you can easily set up using Docker and `docker-compose`.

 ### Prerequisites

 - Docker